ns-3 and 5G-LENA Extensions to Support Dual-Polarized MIMO: Introduction

 In the literature, antenna polarization has been proposed as an attractive strategy to realize MIMO spatial multiplexing~\cite{5638598}.
-In particular, advanced polarization techniques such as dual-polarized antennas have been shown to improve the spectral efficiency of multiple antenna systems as compared to classical MIMO systems, for low levels of cross polarization discrimination~\cite{6206454}.
+In particular, advanced polarization techniques such as dual-polarized antennas (leading to Dual-Polarized MIMO (DP-MIMO) systems) have been shown to improve the spectral efficiency of multiple antenna systems as compared to classical MIMO systems, for low levels of cross polarization discrimination~\cite{6206454}.
 Dual-polarized antennas are indeed a practical and effective way to enable MIMO spatial multiplexing at mmWave frequencies, because only two RF chains are needed, which is suitable for real implementations in those bands, and because propagation is characterized by low levels of cross polarization discrimination.
-Basically, in MIMO mmWave with dual-polarized antennas, two streams can be simultaneously sent across the two orthogonal polarizations (i.e., vertical (0) and horizontal ($+$90) polarizations, or $+$45 and $-45$ polarizations), as considered by 3GPP~\cite{TR38901}.
+Basically, in DP-MIMO at mmWave bands, two streams can be simultaneously sent across the two orthogonal polarizations (i.e., vertical (0) and horizontal ($+$90) polarizations, or $+$45 and $-45$ polarizations), as considered by 3GPP~\cite{TR38901}.

 The ns-3 {mmwave} module for 5G NR in \gls{mmwave} bands~\cite{mezzavilla2017end}, as well as the ns-3 {nr} (5G-LENA) module for 5G NR in sub 6 and \gls{mmwave} bands~\cite{PATRICIELLO2019101933} support various ideal beamforming methods.
 Recently, we developed realistic beamforming methods~\cite{bil21ns3}, for which real resources are employed to perform beam management, considering a non-ideal channel estimation.
 However, both modules have been lacking up to now MIMO spatial multiplexing feature.
 In ns-3 {lte} (LENA) module there is an abstraction model to simulate 2$\times$2 MIMO, which models up to two spatial streams per user.
 However, such a model does not account for propagation differences among different streams, and assumes no correlation between antennas, which is a non-realistic assumption for \gls{mmwave} bands.